mido/mido/docs/socket_ports.rst

 First, let's import some things::

-    from mido.sockets import Server, connect
+    from mido.sockets import PortServer, connect

 After that, a simple server is only two lines::

-    for message in Server('localhost', 8080):
+    for message in PortServer('localhost', 8080):
         print(message)

 You can then connect to the server and send it messages::